-We are delighted to present the Architecting Future-Fluent Culture: Critical Role of Human Resources research study jointly published by Center for Creative Leadership (CCL) and Singapore Human Resources Institute (SHRI).
+We are delighted to present the Architecting Future-Fluent Culture: Critical Role of Human Resources research study jointly published by Center for Creative Leadership (CCL)® and Singapore Human Resources Institute (SHRI).
 This study aims to understand what roles the HR functions must play in order to shape a future-fluent/ready organization culture.

-As Asian (and global) organizations continue to grapple with the pace of disruption, while managing their day-to-day operations, they will have to learn how to juggle two sets of priorities with seemingly different skill-sets and mindsets.
+As Asian (and global) organizations continue to grapple with the pace of disruption, while managing their day-to-day operations, they will have to learn how to juggle 2 sets of priorities with seemingly different skillsets and mindsets.
 Such a shift may need organizations to almost rewire their cultural and operational DNA.
 Leaders at the helm must also build new capacities and capabilities, and change mindsets around how they ‘think’ and ‘do’ things.

 HR has always played a critical role in shaping enterprise culture.
-There is however considerable room to drive more impactful outcomes.
+There is, however, considerable room to drive more impactful outcomes.
 While HR has been tasked with leading “anything to do with people,” its role has traditionally been more execution oriented, rather than strategic.

 The Architecting Future-Fluent Culture research discusses some of these questions, explores responsibilities business and HR must play to create a future-fluent organization, and talks about how HR leaders can develop themselves and their teams on critical capabilities to lead the cultural transformation journey.

 The research offers practical tips on how HR can play a more impactful role in preparing their organization for the future, where disruption is the norm.
-This joint research initiative marks the strengthening of the partnership between two like-minded organizations dedicated to developing HR leaders.
-CCL, one of the world’s most respected brands in leadership development, with deep expertise in running successful open-enrollment, custom engagement, coaching, and online leadership development interventions, all deep-rooted in research; and, SHRI, the national apex body of professionals, committed to enhancing the capability of human resource professionals in Singapore.
+This joint research initiative marks the strengthening of the partnership between 2 like-minded organizations dedicated to developing HR leaders.
+CCL, one of the world’s most respected brands in leadership development, with deep expertise in running successful open-enrollment, custom engagement, coaching, and online leadership development interventions, all deep-rooted in research, and, SHRI, the national apex body of professionals, committed to enhancing the capability of human resource professionals in Singapore.